hamzahasan13/Kafka-Docker-Pipeline/README.md

     python src/components/kafka_consumer.py
     ```

     This will activate environment for new terminal, set up error-handling and start the Kafka consumer that processes messages from the `user-login` topic, aggregates data, and publishes processed data to `processed-user-login`.
-The data after ingestion and aggregation is stored in "aggregated_data.json".
+The data after ingestion, transformation, aggregation, is stored in "aggregated_data.json".
+This .json will be updated in real-time.

 ## Design Choices